Ken Anderson (wrestler): United States Champion and Mr. Money in the Bank (2006–2007)

 On the September 1 episode of SmackDown!, Kennedy defeated Finlay and Bobby Lashley in a triple threat match to win the WWE United States Championship, his first and only championship reign in WWE.
 On the September 8 episode of SmackDown!, Kennedy announced that he wanted to move over to the Raw brand, as SmackDown! did not interest him anymore since he had already defeated every top performer on the roster.
 This led to SmackDown!
-General Manager Theodore Long making a match between Kennedy and The Undertaker, who Kennedy had never faced, to be held at No Mercy.
+General Manager Theodore Long making a match between Kennedy and The Undertaker, who Kennedy had never faced, to be held at No Mercy on October 8.
 Kennedy won the match by disqualification after The Undertaker hit him with the United States Championship belt.
 On the October 13 episode of SmackDown!, Kennedy, now with a win over The Undertaker, again stated his desire to move to Raw.
 However, Long again put him against an opponent who he had never faced—this time Chris Benoit—with the United States Championship on the line.
 Long said that if Kennedy were to defeat Benoit, he would be given his release and be allowed to go to Raw.
 Ultimately, Kennedy lost the match and the United States Championship to Benoit after submitting to the "Crippler Crossface" following a distraction by The Undertaker.

-In November, Kennedy joined forces with Montel Vontavious Porter (MVP) in matches against The Brothers of Destruction (The Undertaker and Kane).
+In November, Kennedy joined forces with Montel Vontavious Porter (MVP) in matches against Brothers of Destruction (The Undertaker and Kane).
 On the November 3 episode of SmackDown!, Kennedy and MVP lost to the Brothers of Destruction three times.
 After first getting counted out, Theodore Long restarted the match with no countouts.
 When Kennedy disqualified his team by performing a low blow, Long restarted the match again with no countouts and no disqualifications.
-Kennedy and MVP continued to feud with the two, with MVP feuding with Kane while Kennedy challenged the Undertaker to a match at Survivor Series, which was later announced as a First Blood match.
-Kennedy defeated the Undertaker at Survivor Series after MVP turned on Kennedy and aimed for his head with a steel chair, but missed and hit the Undertaker instead, leaving the Undertaker bleeding.
-After the match, the Undertaker attacked Kennedy, forcing him to bleed.
-At Armageddon, Kennedy and the Undertaker met in a final match; they were scheduled in a Last Ride match.
-In the match, the Undertaker defeated Kennedy.
+Kennedy and MVP continued to feud with the two, with MVP feuding with Kane while Kennedy challenged The Undertaker to a match at Survivor Series on November 26, which was later announced as a First Blood match.
+Kennedy defeated The Undertaker at Survivor Series after MVP turned on Kennedy and aimed for his head with a steel chair, but missed and hit The Undertaker instead, leaving The Undertaker bleeding.
+After the match, The Undertaker attacked Kennedy, forcing him to bleed.
+At Armageddon on December 17, Kennedy and The Undertaker met in a final match; they were scheduled in a Last Ride match.
+In the match, The Undertaker defeated Kennedy.